 20) A Romantic Private Dinner at Chhatra Sagar Dam

 A man-made dam in Rajasthan, Chhatra Sagar is a verdant oasis in the dry Rajasthani desert.
 The property now hosts a luxury camp for travelers, and waterside, private dining is a wonderful way to take in the magical scenery.

 Chhatra Sagar is a verdant oasis in Rajasthan © Chhatra Sagar

 21) Trips on the Private Greaves Plane

-Available exclusively for guests, the private Greaves plane is the best way for the busy traveller to see the best of India.
+Available exclusively for guests, the private Greaves plane is the best way for the busy traveler to see the best of India.
 Whether you’re after a trip to the majestic Himalayas in the north or want to venture down to the jungles of the south, you can see it all in ease and comfort.

 The Greaves Plane makes traveling across the subcontinent easy

 22) A Stay at Amanbagh Resort